magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 #### Nesting

-Preferrably do not use more than three levels of nesting.
+Preferably do not use more than three levels of nesting.

-Exception are pseudo elements and states.
+Exceptions are pseudo elements and states.

 **Correct**: